okta/okta-sdk-java/README.md

 You can start using these clients to call management APIs relevant to the chosen API area.

-Note: For models that follow inheritance (e.g. Application, Policy, UserFactor), use the APIs found in their respective `ApiHelper` class (e.g. `ApplicationApiHelper`, `PolicyApiHelper`, `UserFactorApiHelper`) to ensure the responses are safely typed into their respective subclass types.
+Note: For models that follow inheritance (e.g. Application, Policy, UserFactor), use the APIs found in their respective `ApiHelper` class (e.g. `ApplicationApiHelper`, `PolicyApiHelper`, `UserFactorApiHelper`) to ensure safe type cast into their respective subclass types.

 ### Authenticate a User